intel/libvpl/doc/spec/source/programming_guide/VPL_prg_mem.rst

 Memory Allocation and External Allocators
 =========================================

-There are two models of memory management in oneVPL: internal and external.
+There are two models of memory management in |vpl_short_name|: internal and external.

 --------------------------
 External Memory Management
 --------------------------

-In the external memory model, the application must allocate sufficient memory for input and output parameters and buffers and deallocate it when oneVPL functions complete their operations.
-During execution, the oneVPL functions use callback functions to the application to manage memory for video frames through the external allocator interface :cpp:struct:`mfxFrameAllocator`.
+In the external memory model, the application must allocate sufficient memory for input and output parameters and buffers and deallocate it when |vpl_short_name| functions complete their operations.
+During execution, the |vpl_short_name| functions use callback functions to the application to manage memory for video frames through the external allocator interface :cpp:struct:`mfxFrameAllocator`.